How to write the perfect personal statement

 What is a personal statement?

-A personal statement is a written document which is submitted as part of your university application.
+A personal statement is a key part of university applications.
 A personal statement must be no longer than 4,000 characters (including spaces) or a maximum of 47 lines (whichever comes first).
-It should outline your interest in the course, your skills and your extracurricular and supercurricular activities to demonstrate that you are the best candidate.
+It should outline your interest in the course, your skills and your extracurricular and supercurricular activities.

 Application deadlines